r-yeh/school-work/README.md

 # school-work
-Archives of past projects from school
+A simple repository of past projects and assignments from my schooling.